Item No. 0345258

 - Delivers best results when treated at the first tingle

 - Penetrates deep into the skin to the source of the spreading virus

 - Contains 2 grams of cream

-Over-the-counter cough, cold, and flu remedies are now eligible for FSA and HSA reimbursement without a prescription.
+- This item may be eligible for FSA and HSA reimbursement.
 For any questions you may have regarding FSAs or HSAs, please browse our FAQ.